Material-Blazor/Material.Blazor/README.md

 ## Plus Components

-The following extra components are in the `BlazorMdc.Plus` namespace.
+The following are extra or 'plus' components that extend the strict, core Material Theme `MdcXxx` components with either additional functionality or in the case of `PMdcDatePicker` and `PMdcPaginator` implementing a specification that is yet to be implemented in the Material Theme CSS and JavaScript libraries.

 | Component | Notes |
 | :-------- | :---- |